denkhaus/better-auth-starter/README.md

 - **Component Library** with Radix UI primitives
 - **Form Validation** with React Hook Form + Zod
 - **Toast Notifications** for user feedback

+### 🌙 Dark Mode
+A sleek and user-friendly dark mode has been integrated, providing a comfortable viewing experience in low-light conditions and reducing eye strain.
+The theme can be toggled by the user and respects system preferences.

+### 🚀 Optimized Session Handling
+Enhanced session management provides a more robust and secure user experience, with optimized token handling and improved session revocation mechanisms.

+### 👤 User Management Enhancements
+- **Initial Admin User:** The first user registered in the database is automatically assigned administrative privileges, streamlining initial setup.
+- **Comprehensive User Actions:** Advanced features for banning, unbanning, and revoking user sessions, giving you full control over user accounts.

 ## 🛠️ Tech Stack